-Weekly article/essay response: Each week there will be one or more essays to read for class, and there will be a discussion thread on Moodle to respond to.
-You will pick one essay to respond to in the discussion thread.
-We will also discuss some of these articles on Zoom in our synchronous class time.
+Essay response: Each week there will be one or more essays to read for class, and there will be a discussion thread on Moodle to respond to the essay.
+You will pick one essay to respond to in a discussion thread.
+We may also discuss these articles on Zoom in our synchronous class time.